What Fire Extinguisher do you use in a Kitchen?

 Features Of A Class F Fire Extinguisher in the Kitchen

 In a domestic kitchen, commercial kitchen or restaurant, fires are extremely common.
-To tackle these fires and prevent injuries or damage, we recommend purchasing a Class F fire extinguisher, these are the perfect tool for the job.
+To safely tackle them and prevent injuries or damage, we recommend purchasing a Class F fire extinguisher.
+Wondering what exactly a Class F fire extinguisher is?
+Let’s explore it.

 Kitchen Fire Extinguisher